 In addition to professional treatment, here are some important self-care tips:

-- Stick to your treatment plan.
+- Follow your treatment plan.
 Keep therapy appointments.
 Practice and use coping skills learned in therapy.
 Take any prescribed medicine as directed.

 - Recognize the situations or feelings that might trigger your desire to self-injure.
 Make a plan for other ways to soothe or distract yourself or to get support, so you're ready the next time you feel the urge to self-injure.

 - Ask for help.
-Keep your doctor or mental health care provider's phone number handy, and tell him or her about all incidents related to self-injury.
-Appoint a trusted family member or friend as the person you'll immediately contact if you have an urge to self-injure or if self-injuring behavior recurs.
+Keep your mental health provider's phone number handy.
+Tell your provider about all incidents related to self-injury.
+Choose a trusted family member or friend as the person you'll immediately contact if you have an urge to self-injure or if self-injury happens.

 - Take care of yourself.
 Learn how to include physical activity and relaxation exercises as a regular part of your daily routine.
 Eat healthy.
-Ask your doctor for advice if you have sleep problems, which can significantly affect your behavior.
+Ask your health care provider for advice if you have sleep problems, which can have a big impact on behavior.

 - Avoid alcohol and recreational drugs.
 They affect your ability to make good decisions and can put you at risk of self-injury.

-- Take appropriate care of your wounds if you injure yourself or seek medical treatment if needed.
-Call a relative or friend for help and support.
-Don't share instruments used for self-injury — that raises the risk of infectious disease.
+- Take care of your wounds if you injure yourself or seek medical treatment if needed.
+Call a trusted family member or friend for help and support.
+Don't share items used for self-injury.
+That raises the risk of infectious diseases.

 Coping and support

-If you or a loved one needs help in coping, consider the tips below.
-If there's a focus on thoughts of suicide, take action and get help immediately.
+If you or a friend or family member needs help in coping, consider the tips below.
+If there's a focus on thoughts of suicide, take action and get help right away.

 Coping tips if you self-injure include:

-- Connect with others who can support you so you don't feel alone.
-For example, reach out to a family member or friend, contact a support group, or get in touch with your doctor.
+- Connect with others who can support you so that you don't feel alone.
+For example, reach out to a trusted family member or friend, contact a support group, or contact your health care provider or mental health provider.

 - Avoid websites that support or glamorize self-injury.
 Instead, seek out sites that support your recovery efforts.

 - Learn to express your emotions in positive ways.
-For example, to help balance your emotions and improve your sense of well-being, become more physically active, practice relaxation techniques.
-Or participate in activities that you find personally meaningful, such as dance, art or music
+For example, to help balance your emotions and improve your sense of well-being, become more physically active or practice relaxation techniques.
+Or participate in activities that you find personally meaningful, such as dance, art or music.

-Coping tips if your loved one self-injures include:
+Coping tips if a friend or loved one self-injures include:

 - Get information.
-Learning more about self-injury can help you understand why it occurs and help you develop a compassionate but firm approach to helping your loved one stop this harmful behavior.
-Know the strategies and relapse prevention plan your loved one has developed with the therapist so you can encourage it.
+Learn more about self-injury to help you understand why it occurs and how you might help stop this harmful behavior.
+Know the strategies and relapse prevention plan your friend or loved one has developed with the therapist so you can encourage it.

 - Try not to judge or criticize.
 Criticism, yelling, threats or accusations may increase the risk of self-injuring behavior.
 Offer support, praise efforts to express emotions in healthy ways and try to spend positive time together.

 - Let your loved one know you care no matter what.
-Remind the person that he or she is not alone and that you're available to talk.
+Remind the person that they're not alone and that you're available to talk.
 Recognize that you may not change the behavior, but you can help the person find resources, identify coping strategies and offer support during treatment.

 - Find support.
 Consider talking to people who've gone through what you're going through.
 Share your own experiences with trusted family members or friends.
-Ask your friend or loved one's doctor or therapist if there are local support groups for parents, family members or friends of people who self-injure.
+Ask the health care provider or mental health provider if there are local support groups for parents, family members or friends of people who self-injure.
 Or talk to a counselor or therapist.

 Preparing for your appointment

-Your first appointment may be with your family doctor, another health care provider, a school nurse or a counselor.
-But because self-injury often requires specialized mental health care, you may be referred to a mental health provider for evaluation and treatment.
+Your first appointment may be with your primary care provider, a school nurse or a counselor.
+But because self-injury often requires specialized mental health care, you may be referred to a mental health professional for more evaluation and treatment.